 Writing and reading have always been my passions, so it was natural for me to become a librarian.
-Being a children's librarian is THE BEST.
-I love inspiring kids to be creators, thinkers, and lifelong learners.
+Being a librarian is THE BEST.
+I love inspiring others to be creators, thinkers, and lifelong learners.

-I specialize in services to elementary school kids, teaching monthly writing workshops and hands-on science workshops.
-I select our middle grade fiction and chapter books for grades 2-8.
+I teach writing workshops and hands-on science workshops.
+I select various kinds of materials for the library and supervise pages and volunteers.
 I created a bilingual reading program called Lucha Libros, and wrote an article about it for The Horn Book Magazine.
-And, like most children's librarians, I do a lot of storytimes!
+And I do a lot of storytimes!

 (To see what I've been doing recently at the library, click here.)

-I led the development of a collection of iPads and educational apps.
+I led the development of a collection of iPads and educational apps for my library.
 This has led to additional projects like presenting at a virtual conference for librarians, writing an article for LA Parent on finding great iPad apps for kids, and also led to my iPad programs being mentioned in several books for librarians: Becoming a Media Mentor and Using Tablets and Apps in Libraries.